ivanjovicic/CustomerManagement/README.md

 - Authentication/authorization: restrict access to customer management pages (e.g., only for admin users).
 - Export: add export of the filtered/sorted customer list to CSV/Excel.
 - Improved error diagnostics in demo mode: optionally show a more descriptive message on `Error.aspx` in development (e.g., that the DB is not configured).

-## Business Logic & Validation

-- Centralized customer operations in `CustomerService` (list, filter, get by id, add, update, delete)
-- Search by first name, last name, or email (case-insensitive)
-- Optional filtering by status (`IsActive`) via the status dropdown (`All / Active / Inactive`)
-- Fallback to in-memory demo data when the database is not reachable (`GetDemoCustomers`)
-- Duplicate email protection on create: `CustomerService.AddAsync` checks for existing email and throws an `InvalidOperationException` that is surfaced as a friendly error in the UI

-## Validation

-- Required fields and basic email regex on forms
-- Duplicate email protection when adding a new customer (service throws and UI shows a friendly error message)